hydraulic-software/conveyor/guidebook/docs/configs/mac.md

 **`app.mac.sparkle-options`** An object whose values are put in the `Info.plist` that controls Sparkle's behavior.
 [See here for a reference guide](https://sparkle-project.org/documentation/customization/).
 You should normally leave this alone unless you want precise behavioral control.

 **`app.mac.sparkle-framework`** An input definition that points to a release of the [Sparkle 2 update framework](https://sparkle-project.org/).
 You can normally leave this at the default unless you want to use a custom fork of Sparkle for some reason.

+**`app.mac.check-binary-versions`** If true (the default) then native binaries that declare a minimum required macOS version in their headers will have that be checked against the `LSMinimumSystemVersion` key in the `Info.plist` file.
+If you are trying to ship native binaries that require a newer macOS version than the declared minimum for your app bundle, Conveyor will stop with an error.
+Please note that this check does not recurse into JARs or other archives, so requires `app.jvm.extract-native-libraries` to be true to be effective for JVM apps.
+The declared version header can be viewed using the command `otool -l foobar.dylib | grep -A3 LC_BUILD_VERSION`.

 ## File associations